sauravphulera/Netflix-GPT/README.md

 - on State change of User(login/logout) navigate to respective pages
 - Get Movies Data from TBD API's
 - Store Movies Data in store
+- Embeded youtube video player and autoplayed it for home page

 # Features